Skip to main content

 I-Bond Tax Treatment

 The tax deferral is valuable.
-You control when you owe federal income tax β you can redeem in a low-income year (gap year, early retirement) to minimize the tax hit.
+You control when you owe federal income tax.
+You can redeem in a low-income year (gap year, early retirement) to minimize the tax hit.
 No federal tax until redemption.

 Education tax exclusion: If you redeem I-Bonds and use the proceeds for qualified higher education expenses in the same year, the interest may be entirely federal-tax-free.
 Income limits apply (phased out above ~$113,000 single / $168,000 married in 2026).